Skip to main content

 Local Member Project / Street Parish / Town Summary / Update

 Cllr Alison Whelan Merivale Way, Summer Hayes Ely A new pedestrian and cycle link (bridge) to connect Summer Hayes (off Henley Way) to Merivale Way, Ely.
-The exact location is being determined and preliminary design is expected to be completed in 2025.
+Route options and analysis are being undertaken which will be consulted on in due course.

 Local Member Project / Street Parish / Town Summary / Update

-Cllr Daniel Divine Prospect Way Chatteris Pedestrian improvements, including new sections of footway.
-Linking with a shared use path/bridleway to the industrial units north of the A142 and leisure walks around the east side of Chatteris.
+Cllr Daniel Divine Prospect Way Chatteris Development for proposals for pedestrian improvements, linking with a shared use path/bridleway to the industrial units north of the A142 and leisure walks around the east side of Chatteris.
+Delivery is planned for early 2026.

 Local Member Project / Street Parish / Town Summary / Update